n4mlz/Cyrius/kernel/src/process/DESIGN.md

 - `thread_count` is a lightweight helper for statistics and debugging.
 - `address_space(pid)` clones the stored handle so scheduling and memory management components can operate on the same CR3 state.
 - Process lifetime management (e.g. reclaiming a process when its thread list becomes empty) is intentionally deferred.
-- ABI selection for syscall dispatch is stored per-process; the scheduler snapshots this value into each thread at creation time so context switches do not touch the process table.
+- The scheduler reads the ABI directly from the thread's `ProcessControl` reference during context switches, avoiding global table locks in interrupt context.

 ## Address Space and ABI Considerations
 - For now every kernel process shares the same kernel address space.